-- A liberal arts major in the area of anticipated certification including not less than 12 credits at the 300 and 400 level.
-Note: social studies requires 15 credits in history within the 30 credit major.
-NJ certification requirements specify that applicants for certification as K-12 Teachers of Spanish have 3 credits in second language acquisition and methodologies.
-(SP361: Current Trends in World Language Education is acceptable for this purpose). - Completion of the 39-credit Specific Subject Education component;

-- Passing score on the appropriate Praxis II examination; (Note: for fall student teaching passing scores must be submitted by July 15, for spring student teaching they must be submitted by December 15; for accelerated formats passing scores must be submitted prior to admission into the program); - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCU-approved training program on Harassment, Intimidation and Bullying (HIB); - Satisfactory ratings in student teaching including recommendation for certification; and - Satisfactory rating on candidate's professional portfolio demonstrating how candidate meets NJ Professional Teaching Standards - Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.
+- A liberal arts content major in the area of anticipated certification including not less than 12 credits at the 300 and 400 level.
+Note: Content areas may have specific course requirements. - Completion of the 39-credit Specific Subject Education component; - Passing score on the appropriate Praxis II examination; (Note: for fall clinical practice passing scores must be submitted by July 15, for clinical practice teaching they must be submitted by December 15; for accelerated formats passing scores must be submitted prior to admission into the program); - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCU-approved training program on Harassment, Intimidation and Bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; and - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets NJ Professional Teaching Standards